-10. Negative Approach: Performance appraisal loses most of its value when the focus of discrimination among its members.
+12. Resistance : Trade unions may resist performance appraisal on the ground that it involves discrimination among its members.
 Negative ratings may affect interpersonal relations and industrial relations particularly when employees/unions do not have faith in the system of performance appraisal.